jclouds312/apiModule/README.md

 ### Backend

-The backend is built using **Next.js API Routes**.
-Instead of a separate server (like Express), our API endpoints are defined directly within the `src/app/api/` directory.
+The backend is built using **Next.js API Routes** and **Server Actions**.
+Instead of a separate server (like Express), our API endpoints are defined directly within the `src/app/api/` directory or as secure server-callable functions.

-- Each subdirectory corresponds to a RESTful resource (e.g., `/api/sales`, `/api/reservations`).
+- Each subdirectory in `/api/` corresponds to a RESTful resource (e.g., `/api/sales`, `/api/reservations`).
-- Each `route.ts` file within these directories handles the HTTP methods (GET, POST, etc.) for that endpoint.
+- Server Actions in `src/lib/actions.ts` handle mutations and data submissions securely from the client.
 - This approach unifies the frontend and backend in a single project, simplifying development and deployment.

 ### Frontend